kalamuna/metalsmith-jstransformer/README.md

 ## Convention

-### File Names
+### Content File Names

 Create files that you would like to act on with JSTransformers with file extensions representing the transformer to use, in the format `example.html.<transformer>`.
-For example, if you would like to process with Jade, you would name it `example.html.jade`.
+For example, if you would like to process with Jade, you would name it `src/example.html.jade`.

 Use multiple transformers by appending additional file extension transformer names at the end.
-For example, to [HTML-Minifier](https://github.com/jstransformers/jstransformer-html-minifier) our Jade example above, you would use the filename `example.html.html-minifier.jade`.
+For example, to [HTML-Minifier](https://github.com/jstransformers/jstransformer-html-minifier) our Jade example above, you would use the filename `src/example.html.html-minifier.jade`.

 #### Example